Updated May 2017

 the burliest sock tested, but it also proved to be warm and breathable.
 That, in combination with an affordable price of $14, made it our Best Buy award winner.
 The polypropylene makeup keeps the fabric from absorbing water - while the fabric construct provides great breathability.
 Even though the fit is a little loose, it's optimal for a dual-sock liner system.
 The performance in combination with its low price makes this sock our highest value contender.

-Read full review: Wigwam Hiking Outdoor Pro
+Read review: Wigwam Hiking Outdoor Pro

 Top Pick for Versatility